LoginRadius/engineering-portal/content/identity/federated-identity-management-vs-sso/index.md

 tags: ["federated identity management","sso","data security"]
 author: "Deepak Gupta"
 description: "Enterprises need to use methods to maximize the use of digital identities for multiple users.
 Although SSO and FIM are used together, they do not mean the same thing.
 The main difference between Identity Federation and SSO lies in the range of access."
-metatitle: "Federated Identity Management vs Single Sign-On: Difference?"
+metatitle: "Decoding SSO vs. Federation: Optimize Your Identity Management"
-metadescription: "Know the differences between Federated Identity Management (FIM) and Single Sign-On (SSO), the benefits and drawbacks of each approach for businesses and organizations."
+metadescription: "Unlock the distinctions between Federated Identity Management (FIM) and Single Sign-On (SSO).
+Maximize efficiency and security for your organization.
+Explore now!"
 ---

 ## Introduction